It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 Berlin has an important historical background, an exciting nightlight, amazing food, beautiful architecture, and a stunning landscape.

-It’s the perfect underrated city in Europe to spend your next vacation.
+It’s the one of the perfect underrated European cities to spend your next vacation.

-There is so much to see and do in the city that you’ll easily keep busy exploring all that the city has to offer.
+There is so much to see and do in the city including some Famous European Landmarks including the Berlin Wall.

-What a lot of people don’t know was actually constructed overnight and separated East and West Berlin for 30 years.
+What a lot of people don’t know was that it was actually constructed overnight and separated East and West Berlin for 30 years.

 You can stroll through Checkpoint Charlie which is at the crossing point between what was once East and West Berlin.